Easily

 of coloured lights and moving light-shows.

-to be very crowded during peak summer season, and innumerable small
+tends to be very crowded during peak summer season, and innumerable

-Guest Houses and Bed & Breakfast houses have sprung up to meet the
+small Guest Houses and Bed & Breakfast houses have sprung up

-day.
-Much of the town is devoted to "The Pleasure Beach",
+the town is devoted to "The Pleasure Beach", a now

-usual seaside facilities can be found at Blackpool, from candy-floss,
+the usual seaside facilities can be found at Blackpool, from

 The town